elaborate-code/jigsaw-localization/README.md

 ### lang_route

-To avoid hard coding the `current_lang` into `URLs` input only what comes after the lang part of the path into this helper and it will handle the rest for you.
+To avoid hard coding the `current_lang` into `URLs`, input only what comes after the lang part of the path into this helper and it will handle the rest for you.

 ```php
 $href = lang_route($url)